Dean Koontz Biography

 (an excerpt from a Mystery Guild interview)

-A prolific author, his most recent novels are The Darkest Evening of the Year, Odd Hours, In Odd We Trust, Book of Counted Sorrows,and Your Heart Belongs To Me.
+A prolific author, among his most popular novels are The Darkest Evening of the Year, Odd Hours, In Odd We Trust, Book of Counted Sorrows, and Your Heart Belongs To Me.

 © Copyright 2003- by Ace Toscano.
 All rights reserved.